DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 <h3>Bonus Actions</h3>
 <p><strong><em>Wind Strike.</em></strong> Rahadin moves up to his speed in a straight line toward an unoccupied space he can see, including through enemy spaces, without provoking opportunity attacks.
 Each creature within 5 feet of a space he passes through must make a DC 19 Dexterity saving throw, taking 7 (2d6) slashing damage on a failed save, or half as much damage on a successful one.</p>
 <p><strong><em>Whirling Blades.</em></strong> Each creature within 10 feet of Rahadin must make a DC 19 Dexterity saving throw, taking 7 (2d6) slashing damage on a failed save, or half as much damage on a successful one.</p>
-<p><strong><em>Misty Step.</em></strong> Rahadin casts <em>misty step</em>.
-Rahadin doesn't need to see his destination when casting <em>misty step</em> in this way.</p>
 <h3>Reactions</h3>
-<p>Rahadin can take up to three reactions per round, though no more than one per turn.</p>
+<p>Rahadin can take up to three reactions per round, though no more than one per turn.
+If Rahadin would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
-<p><strong><em>Parry.</em></strong> Rahadin adds +5 to his Armor Class against one melee or ranged attack that would hit him or to the result of a failed Dexterity saving throw, or takes no damage from <em>magic missile</em> this turn.
-If he causes a melee attack to miss in this way, he can then immediately use an additional reaction, if available, to use his Riposte against the attacker.</p>
+<p><strong><em>Punishing Strike.</em></strong> When Rahadin is hit by a melee or ranged attack, he can use his reaction to move up to his speed toward the attacker and make an attack with his saber.
+This movement doesn't trigger opportunity attacks.</p>
-<p><strong><em>Riposte.</em></strong> When an enemy misses Rahadin with a melee attack, he can use his reaction to move up to his speed to an unoccupied space within 5 feet of that enemy without triggering opportunity attacks.
-He can then immediately make a <strong><em>saber</em></strong> attack against that enemy with advantage.</p>
+<p><strong><em>Disarm.</em></strong> When an enemy misses Rahadin with a melee attack while wielding a weapon, he can use his reaction to force that enemy to make a DC 19 Strength saving throw, with advantage if the enemy is holding the weapon with two hands.
+On a failure, the enemy drops the item, which is knocked 10 feet away.</p>
-<p><strong><em>Misty Step.</em></strong> When an enemy misses Rahadin with an attack or deals damage to him, he can use his reaction to cast <em>misty step</em>.
+<p><strong><em>Misty Step (1/round).</em></strong> When an enemy misses Rahadin with an attack or deals damage to him, he can use his reaction to cast <em>misty step</em>.
 He can then immediately take the Hide action.
 Rahadin doesn't need to see his destination when casting <em>misty step</em> in this way.</p>
 <p><strong><em>Psychic Scream (1/day).</em></strong> When Rahadin is reduced to 0 hit points, he can use his reaction to cause his deathly choir to release a terrible scream.
-Each creature within 60 feet of Rahadin must make a DC 17 Wisdom saving throw, taking 16 (3d10) psychic damage on a failed save or half as much on a success.
+Each creature within 60 feet of Rahadin must make a DC 17 Wisdom saving throw, taking 11 (2d10) psychic damage on a failed save or half as much on a success.
 If a creature fails the saving throw by 5 or more, it is also stunned until the start of Rahadin's next turn.</p>
 </div>
 <br>